Transfer Day

 Transfer Day is a holiday celebrated in the U.S. Virgin Islands on March 31.
 It marks the transfer of the islands from Denmark to the United States that took place in 1917.
 The islands were initially held by various European countries, and were under the sole control of Denmark by 1754.
 Transfer Day could have taken place years earlier, but due to the construction and funding of the Panama Canal, the United States Senate rejected negotiations.
-Following money shortages from war, and the potential German invasion of Denmark, both sides saw the exchange as mutually beneficial.
-Transfer Day is now celebrated in a variety of ways on the various islands including parades, parties, and reenactment of the original Transfer Day itself.
+Following war-induced money shortages and the potential German invasion of Denmark, both sides found the exchange mutually beneficial.
+Transfer Day is now celebrated on the islands in various ways, including parades, parties, and reenactments of the original Transfer Day.

 Danish control

-The Virgin Islands were exploited by numerous European countries after Christopher Columbus discovered the islands in 1493, land previously unknown to the East.
-The Virgin Islands and the natives were subject to the negative externalities of imperialism and colonialism.
-A number of European countries occupied the Virgin Islands including France, Britain, Spain, and most importantly Denmark.
-While all of the countries listed exploited the VI in some form, Denmark had the most impact due to their control over the islands.
-After gaining full control of the islands in 1754, purchased from the Danish West Indian Company, the Danish began to exploit the land by setting up a sugar industry.
-This sugar industry also used slave labor to increase production.
-When the sugar industry became less profitable, "the Danish West Indies continued throughout the 19th century to enjoy a commercial boom as a free port and as a coaling station in the days of sailing vessels and paddle steamers."
+The first Westerner to land in the Virgin Islands was Christopher Columbus in 1493.
+Several European countries subsequently held the Virgin Islands, including France, Britain, Spain and lastly Denmark.

+After gaining full control of the islands via a 1754 purchase from the Danish West Indian Company, the Danish established the local sugar industry, which relied upon slave labour.
+When the sugar industry became less profitable, the Danish West Indies continued throughout the 19th century to enjoy a commercial boom as a free port and as a coaling station for sailing vessels and paddle steamers.

 At the time of the US purchase of the Danish West Indies in 1917, the colony did not include Water Island, which had been sold by Denmark to the East Asiatic Company, a private shipping company, in 1905.
-The company eventually sold the island to the United States in 1944, during the German occupation of Denmark.
+The company sold the island to the United States in 1944, during the German occupation of Denmark.
 The federal government then used the island for military purposes until 1950, before finally transferring it to the territorial government in 1996.